Automating the recognition of historical Chinese handwritten texts

 - Familiarity with OCR/HTR systems

-- Demonstrable knowledge of tools and methods useful for digital humanities research e.g. text and data mining, name entity recognition, data modelling and linking, data visualisation
+- Demonstrable knowledge of tools and methods useful for digital humanities research e.g. text and data mining, Named Entity Recognition, data modelling and linking, data visualisation, etc.

 - Interest in archival material, library collections and digitisation